ibm-cloud-docs/netezza/nzalert/nzalert_aws.md

 ### 2. Get ROLE ARN
 {: #nzalert_aws_rolearn}

-1. Use the AWS Console or NZ-SQL CLI.
+1. Use the AWS console or `NZ-SQL` CLI.
 2. In `NZ-SQL` CLI, run:

    ```bash